 Dedicated nannies and babysitters understand the responsibility to always put the safety of the child or children being watched first.
-Children are especially susceptible for CPR and first aid intervention as they are more exploratory and unaware of what is safe and unsafe.
-Most parents and employers looking to hire a babysitter or nanny won’t consider any applicants not certified in CPR.
+Children are especially susceptible to CPR and first aid intervention as they are more exploratory and unaware of what is safe and unsafe.
+Most parents and employers looking to hire a babysitter or nanny wouldn’t consider an applicant that hasn’t been certified in first aid and CPR.

-Not only are servers constantly around people, but they are also around people in a busy environment where choking, falling, and cardiac emergencies can happen.
-CPR and first aid knowledge is critical while working in the food and beverage industry.
+Most servers are not required to be CPR certified.
+But restaurants are required to have first aid and CPR posters visibly displayed in the employee common areas.
+Since servers are constantly around people and in a busy environment where choking, falling, and cardiac emergencies can happen, CPR training would be a valuable skill to know.
+CPR and first aid knowledge should be a required skill while working in the food and beverage industry.

 Managers, whether retail, restaurant or small business, are responsible for employee actions, but are also typically liable for the health and wellness of the staff.
 Individuals are disposed to a variety of conditions that may be unsafe at work.
 Therefore, managers should know the proper action to save a life.

 13. Teacher and School Staff

 As mentioned above, children are prone to injury, illness and choking so CPR and first aid knowledge is often a requirement among employers looking to hire staff at schools.
 Since teachers and staff are responsible for other people’s children they should know the in’s and out’s of child and infant CPR and first aid.

 Secretaries typically oversee the lobby or common areas of the building they work in and where there may not be many people nearby.
 They are the first to greet customers and may be the only person they ever speak.
 So, knowing first aid and CPR safety could come in handy if an accident should arise.